hmkurth/CommunityFoodResources/DesignDocs/applicationFlow.md

 ### Add Trail
 1. Option only available to logged in users with proper role
-1. User enters trail  details
+1. com.hmkurth.entity.User enters trail  details
 1. Details are sent to Add Trail  servlet
 1. Servlet creates trail  object
 1. Servlet sends object to dao